-Tuition fees are payable upon registration.
+Please see the payment schedule in your student enrollment agreement for dates and amounts due.
 The payment of tuition and all associated fees is the sole responsibility and obligation of the registering student.
 Students must be fully paid no later than one (1) week prior to the start of the semester.
 Tuition increases will be announced 6 months before taking effect.

-Rooks:
+Books:

-Text and reference books are estimated to be approximately US\$500.00 per year.
+Text and reference books are estimated to be approximately US\$600.00 per year.
 This cost is not included as a part of the tuition.